2026-2028 Catalog

 Graduate Student Continuous Enrollment Policy

-Effective Fall Quarter 2009, graduate students are required to maintain continuous enrollment from the time of first enrollment in a graduate program until completion of the degree (AS-692-09).
-Continuous enrollment is defined as being enrolled during Fall, Winter, and Spring quarters each year.
-All graduate students must be enrolled during the quarter in which they graduate.
-Therefore, a student graduating Summer quarter must be enrolled during the summer.
-Students can maintain continuous enrollment by being enrolled as regular students; obtaining approval for an education or medical leave prior to the quarter when such a leave would begin; or registering in a special course designated for this purpose during quarters in which they are not regularly enrolled.
-The special course, GS 597, is listed in the University catalog and is taken through Cal Poly Extended Education.
-GS 597 is a one-unit course, offered credit/no credit; credits in GS 597 do not count toward meeting degree requirements.
-Students who fail to fulfill this continuous enrollment requirement will not be permitted to graduate—even if all degree requirements have been completed—until payment has been made for all quarters of non-enrollment.
-This requirement is not retroactive to terms prior to Fall 2009.
+Graduate students are required to maintain continuous enrollment from the time of first enrollment in a graduate program until completion of the degree (AS-692-09).
+Continuous enrollment is defined as being enrolled in at least one unit-bearing course during Fall and Spring semesters each year.
+All graduate students must be enrolled in at least one unit-bearing course during the term in which they graduate.
+Therefore, a student graduating Summer term must be enrolled during the summer.
+Students can maintain continuous enrollment by being enrolled as regular students or obtaining approval for a leave of absence prior to the term when such a leave would begin.
+Students who have completed all coursework for their degree and are making progress toward the completion of their thesis or project may maintain continuous enrollment by registering in GS 5597.
+This course is offered through Cal Poly Extended, Professional & Continuing Education and is a one-unit course, offered credit/no credit.
+Credits in GS 5597 do not count toward meeting degree requirements.
+Students not maintaining continuous enrollment lose classified graduate standing and will therefore be required to apply for readmission.
+Such students may be held for additional program or degree requirements which are current at the time of readmission.
+Re-admitted students may also need to re-enroll in their culminating experience course.
+This is at the program’s discretion.
+Students who fail to fulfill this continuous enrollment requirement will not be permitted to graduate—even if all degree requirements have been completed—until payment has been made for all terms of non-enrollment.

-For further information and a registration form, visit the Extended Education website.
+For further information and a registration form, visit the Extended, Professional & Continuing Education website.

 Degree Requirements

-• A student must maintain an overall grade point average of 3.0 (grade of B on a scale where A = 4.0), or better, based on all courses listed in the Formal Study Plan.
+• A graduate student must maintain an overall grade point average of 3.0 (grade of B on a scale where A = 4.0), or better.
 A course in which a ‘CR’ is assigned shall not be used in computing the grade point average.
 (Title 5, Article 7, 40510 b.4.)

-• Only individual graded courses with C- or higher can be used on the Formal Study Plan.
+• Only graded courses with C- or higher can be used towards the master’s degree.
 See the grade section for more details.

 • A student must maintain satisfactory scholarship and professional standards.
 Only those graduate students who continue to demonstrate a satisfactory level of scholastic competence and fitness, as determined by the appropriate university authorities, shall be eligible to continue in such curricula.
 Students whose performance is judged to be unsatisfactory by the authorities of the University may be required to withdraw from all graduate degree curricula offered by the University.